-Select a M.A. in Theological Studies 12-hour concentration and complete the required courses+
+Select a M.A. in Theological Studies 12-hour concentration and complete the required courses+ (Concentrations are listed on the single degree plan.)

 Refer to course descriptions in the back of this catalog for course prerequisites.
+(S-L) = Course(s) with field-based service-learning component.

-OTAL HOURS 24 hours Required Shared Curriculum 18 hours M.A. in Discipleship Required Curriculum 18 hours M.A. in Theological Studies Required Curriculum 60 hours TOTAL Dual Degree (excluding prerequisites)
+18 hours M.A. in Discipleship Required Curriculum

+18 hours M.A. in Theological Studies Required Curriculum